jorge-martinez-gil/uwsd/README.md

 ## 📊 Dataset

 The CoarseWSD-20 dataset, a well-known resource for coarse-grained WSD, forms the backbone of our experiments.
-It encompasses 20 commonly ambiguous words.
+It includes 20 commonly ambiguous words.

 ## 🚀 Usage Guide